Wells Fargo promotes investor relations head

-July 6 Wells Fargo & Co said on Thursday it had promoted its investor relations head Jim Rowe to lead a newly created stakeholder relations group.
+July 6 (Reuters) - Wells Fargo & Co said on Thursday it had promoted its investor relations head Jim Rowe to lead a newly created stakeholder relations group.

 Rowe's appointment is effective immediately, the lender said in a statement.